-A classic chicken dish, with a creamy wine and mushroom sauce, this Coq au Riesling is easy and delicious, but also perfect for a special dinner.
+A classic chicken riesling, with a creamy wine and mushroom sauce.
+Also known as Coq au Riesling, this is an easy and delicious, but also perfect for a special dinner.

-This Coq au Riesling “for two”, features golden chicken pieces and a lovely, creamy wine and mushroom sauce.
+Classic chicken riesling features golden chicken pieces and a lovely, creamy wine and mushroom sauce.
+It’s a perfect date night dinner!

 Coq au Riesling is so named as it uses Riesling wine.
 Riesling is a unique wine, that is quite acidic, but also has wonderful, fruity flavours.
 It can be found as both a sweet and a dry wine.
 You’ll want to use one on the dry end of the scale, either dry or off-dry.